dpfaffenbauer/pimcore-object-index/README.md

  * You now have a new Menu Entry for Indexes and Filters

 ## Conflicts
-This Bundle conflicts with coreshop/core-shop cause it uses the same database tables, API's and ExtJS UI as CoreShop does.
+This Bundle conflicts with ```coreshop/core-shop``` cause it uses the same database tables, API's and ExtJS UI as CoreShop does.
 If you want to install CoreShop after installing ObjectIndex, remove ObjectIndex and Install CoreShop.
 You won't loose any data.
-CoreShop comes with the same bundle and therefore uses the same UI and Tables!
+CoreShop comes with the same bundle and therefore uses the same UI and tables!

 ## Usage